TheVBoss/CartSurferBot/README.md

 # CartSurferBot

+##WARNING: Run this with 100% brightness and battery saver off!!!

 Cart Surfer Bot for Club Penguin Journey

 Up to 800-1100 Coins with all stamp bonuses!
 (Getting all stamps in a minigame gives the player a 2x multiplier on their final coins earned)